 Sikh Musical Heritage

-The Siri Guru Granth Sahib may be a scripture – the written embodiment of the wisdom of the Sikh Gurus – but throughout its text are incorporated musical instructions.
-For the most part, each section of writing expresses its full and distinct truth only when sung to the music it prescribes for itself.
-This is the music of raag: a mood generated in music.
+The Siri Guru Granth Sahib may be a scripture – the written embodiment of the wisdom of the Sikh Gurus – but there are musical instructions throughout.
+Each section expresses its distinct truth only when sung in the musical mood (raag or raga) it prescribes.

 The Gurus selected 60 raags to convey their teachings.
 Some already existed in Indian music and others they created themselves.
 These 60 moods represent the ‘clock of life’ around which our experience is continually moving – so that at any one time there will be a part of the text that will speak to how we are feeling.

 The full spectrum of 60 raags allows us to receive Guru’s truth from every emotional angle.
 It helps us achieve our conscious potential as rounded human beings.

 This empowering art of sound may also be called Gurmat Sangeet or Gurbani Kirtan.
 It incorporates the ancient techniques of Naad Yoga – yoga of sound.